 - (1) This table does not include potential future milestone payment or royalty obligations to third parties under asset purchase, product development and license agreements as the timing and likelihood of such milestone payments are not known, and, in the case of royalty obligations, as the amount of such obligations are not estimable.
 Potential future milestone payments to third parties under these agreements could be up to an aggregate of \$284 million, of which up to \$120 million will become due and payable to Elan in tiered contingent payments, with the first such payment becoming due if net sales of Prialt of at least \$75 million are achieved in a calendar year.
 The remainder would become due and payable to other third parties upon the achievement of certain developmental, clinical, regulatory and/or commercial milestones, the timing and likelihood of which are not known.
-We are also obligated under these agreements to pay royalties on net sales of certain products at specified rates, which royalties are dependent on future product sales and are not provided for in the table above as they are not estimable. - (2) In June 2012, we entered into a credit agreement that provides for a term loan in an aggregate principal amount of \$475.0 million, which matures in June 2018, and a \$100.0 million revolving credit facility, which matures in June 2017.
-In June 2012, we borrowed \$475.0 million under the term loan, and we have repaid principal of \$17.8 million as of March 31, 2013.
-The interest rate was 5.25% at March 31, 2013, which we used to estimate interest owed on the term loan until the final maturity date. - (3) Consists primarily of non-cancelable commitments to third party manufacturers. - (4) Includes the minimum lease payments for our office buildings and automobile lease payments for our sales force.
-In April 2013, we entered into a new operating lease agreement for additional office space in Palo Alto for a term of three years with an option to extend for one additional year.
-We are obligated to make lease payments totaling \$6.9 million from April 2013 through April 2016 which are not included in the above table. - (5) The revolving credit facility described in note (2) has a commitment fee payable on the undrawn amount ranging from 0.25% to 0.50% per annum based upon our secured leverage ratio.
-In the table above, we used a rate of 0.50% and assumed undrawn amounts of \$100.0 million to estimate commitment fees owed.
-No amount was borrowed under the revolving credit facility as of March 31, 2013. - (6) This amount represents a contingent payment of \$50.0 million that we agreed to make if Erwinaze achieves U.S. net sales of \$124.5 million or greater in 2013.
+We are also obligated under these agreements to pay royalties on net sales of certain products at specified rates, which royalties are dependent on future product sales and are not provided for in the table above as they are not estimable. - (2) In June 2013, we entered into an amendment of our original credit agreement that provides for new term loans in an aggregate principal amount of \$557.2 million, which mature in June 2018, and a \$200.0 million revolving credit facility, which matures in June 2017.
+In June 2013, we borrowed \$557.2 million under the new term loans.
+The interest rate was 3.5% at June 30, 2013, which we used to estimate interest owed on the new term loans until the final maturity date. - (3) Consists primarily of non-cancelable commitments to third party manufacturers. - (4) Includes the minimum lease payments for our office buildings and automobile lease payments for our sales force.
+In April 2013, we entered into a new operating lease agreement for additional office space in Palo Alto for a term of three years with an option to extend for one additional year. - (5) The revolving credit facility described in note (2) has a commitment fee payable on the undrawn amount ranging from 0.25% to 0.50% per annum based upon our secured leverage ratio.
+In the table above, we used a rate of 0.375% and assumed undrawn amounts of \$200.0 million to estimate commitment fees owed.
+No amount was borrowed under the revolving credit facility as of June 30, 2013. - (6) This amount represents a contingent payment of \$50.0 million that we agreed to make if Erwinaze achieves U.S. net sales of \$124.5 million or greater in 2013.
 The amount set forth in the table has not been probability adjusted or discounted.
-The fair value of this contingent consideration as of March 31, 2013 was \$39.3 million and was recorded as a current liability on our condensed consolidated balance sheet.
+The fair value of this contingent consideration as of June 30, 2013 was \$42.7 million and was recorded as a current liability on our condensed consolidated balance sheet.